Relaxed Equivariance via Multitask Learning: Experiments and Discussion

 \subsection{Motion Capture}

 We further illustrate a comparison on a real-world task, the Motion Capture dataset from \cite{cmumocap2003}.
 This dataset features 3D trajectory data that records a range of human motions, and the task involves predicting the final trajectory based on initial positions and velocities.
 We have reported results for two types of motion: Walking (Subject \#$35$) and Running (Subject \#$9$).
-We adhered to the standard experimental setup found in the literature \citep{han2022equivariantgraphhierarchybasedneural, huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, employing a train/validation/test split of $200$/$600$/$600$ for Walking and $200$/$240$/$240$ for Running.
-Additional details can be found in \hyperref[appendix: Motion Capture]{Appendix \ref*{appendix: Motion Capture}}.
+We adhered to the standard experimental setup found in the literature \citep{han2022equivariantgraphhierarchybasedneural, huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, employing a train/validation/test split of $200$/$600$/$600$ for Walking and $200$/$240$/$240$ for Running (additional details in Appendix \ref{appendix: Motion Capture}).

-We apply our training procedure REMUL to the Transformer architecture and compare it with SE(3)-Transformer, Geometric Algebra Transformer (GATr), standard Transformer, and Transformer trained with data augmentation.
+We apply our training procedure REMUL to the Transformer architecture and compare it with SE(3)-Transformer, Equivariant Graph Neural Operator (EGNO) \cite{xu2024equivariantgraphneuraloperator}, Geometric Algebra Transformer (GATr), standard Transformer, and Transformer trained with data augmentation.
 We also compare with Equivariant MLP \citep{finzi2021practicalmethodconstructingequivariant}, as well as two approximate equivariance architectures: Residual Pathway Priors (RPP) \citep{NEURIPS2021_fc394e99}, and Projection-Based Equivariance Regularizer (PER) \citep{kim2023regularizingsoftequivariancemixed}.
 As these architectures are designed specifically on MLP and linear layers, we apply our method to a standard MLP with a similar number of parameters.
-Our results are presented in \hyperref[tab:performance:Motion Capture dataset]{Table \ref*{tab:performance:Motion Capture dataset}}.
-For REMUL, we provide plots on how the performance and equivariance error change \textit{w.r.t.} the penalty parameter $\beta$ in \hyperref[fig: performance Motion capture dataset]{Figure \ref*{fig: performance Motion capture dataset}}.
+Our results are presented in Table \ref{tab:performance:Motion Capture dataset}.
+For REMUL, we provide plots on how the performance and equivariance error change \textit{w.r.t.} the penalty parameter $\beta$ in Figure \ref{fig: performance Motion capture dataset}.